COVID-19 just the latest epidemic in areas st... | Taiwan News

 For millions of people like Nawaz who live in poor and troubled regions of the world, the novel coronavirus is only the latest epidemic.
 They already face a plethora of fatal and crippling infectious diseases: polio, Ebola, cholera, dengue, tuberculosis and malaria, to name a few.

 The onslaught of infectious diseases is made worse by the many other threats in lives already overwhelmed by adversity.
-Crushing poverty leads to malnutrition and lack of medical care, making people more susceptible to illness.
-In many places, they must also navigate the violence of militants, gangs and government soldiers, which can make campaigns to fight disease more difficult.
+A crushing poverty leads to malnutrition and lack of medical care, and the violence of militants, gangs and government soldiers can make campaigns to fight disease more difficult.

 This story was produced with the support of the Pulitzer Center on Crisis Reporting.

-Just when the Democratic Republic of Congo appeared to be nearing the end of its deadly Ebola epidemic this year, the first COVID-19 cases appeared, devastating residents.
-Militants also terrorize the region.
+Just when the Democratic Republic of Congo appeared to be nearing the end of its deadly Ebola epidemic this year, the first COVID-19 cases appeared.

-“People here have been victims of attacks by Ugandan ... rebels, Ebola and now COVID-19,” said 46-year-old Philémon Tsongo, a physician who survived Ebola at the epicenter of the outbreak in Beni.
+“People here have been victims of attacks by Ugandan ... rebels, Ebola and now COVID-19,” said 46-year-old physician Philémon Tsongo.
 “They are traumatized.”

-In war-torn Yemen, the cholera epidemic peaked with more than a million infections in 2017.
-Health officials have seen a dramatic drop in cholera, but there is growing concern that the fight against the recently arrived coronavirus will undercut the anti-cholera campaign.

-In Pakistan, where Nawaz lives, coronavirus cases are going up sharply.
-The country’s toll of above 113,000 coronavirus cases surpasses that of neighboring China, and 2,255 people in Pakistan have already died.
+In Pakistan, where Nawaz lives, coronavirus cases are rising sharply.
+The country’s toll of above 113,000 coronavirus cases surpasses that of neighboring China, and at least 2,255 people in Pakistan have already died.

 Meanwhile, Pakistan continues to suffer some of the world’s worst outbreaks of infectious diseases.
 It has 4.3 million cases of malaria annually, and is one of the top 10 countries for new cases of tuberculosis each year.
 It is also one of only three countries, including Afghanistan and Nigeria, where polio is still endemic.